z3tt/Z3tt/content/post/2019-12-12-best-tidytuesday-2019.md

 ![best-tidytuesday-2019-storytelling](/img/best-tidytuesday-2019/storytelling.jpg)

 Contributions to the #TidyTuesday challenge focus on a single or few graphs, rarely on infographics or long and detailed stories.
-Anyway, by presenting a simple yet convincing chart in an appealing way and using clever annotations, a single chart can give a lot of insights and tell a (short) story and guide the reader
+Anyway, by presenting a simple yet convincing chart in an appealing way and using clever annotations, a single chart can give a lot of insights and tell a (short) story and guide the reader.

 ### Global Plastic Waste by Christian Burkhart